As a Landlord What Am I Responsible For?

 Tenants are responsible for certain areas of maintaining the property they are renting.
 These include;

-- Bills for gas, electricity, telephone etc. if this has been agreed with the landlord.
+- Bills for gas, electricity, or telephone if this has been agreed with the landlord.

 - In most cases, paying the council tax, water and sewerage charges.